Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?: Gauge freedom: The ``many-worlds'' interpretation

-Hence, we do not need to solve the Einstein-type EOM \eqref{eom} after making a specific choice of $\phi=\phi(x)$.
-We only need to know some GR solution $\hat g_{\mu\nu}(x)$, then, if we fix the function $\phi=\phi(x)$, the corresponding conformal metric, according to \eqref{invert-gauge-t}, is necessarily a solution of \eqref{eom}.
+Hence, we do not need to solve the Einstein-type EOM \eqref{einst-eom'} once we make a specific choice for $\phi=\phi(x)$.
+We only need to know some GR solution $\hat g_{\mu\nu}(x)$, then, if we fix the function $\phi=\phi(x)$, the corresponding conformal metric, according to \eqref{invert-gauge-t}, is necessarily a solution of \eqref{einst-eom'}.